department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/component_documentation.md

 - [ ] Delete this section once complete

 ## Description
 Add or update documentation and guidance for [component name] on design.va.gov.
+When adding a new component, use the [component documentation template](https://github.com/department-of-veterans-affairs/vets-design-system-documentation/blob/master/src/_components/template.md).

 ## Details
 [add links to any design documents]